Observations and explorations of Venus: Flybys

 Several space probes en route to other destinations have used flybys of Venus to increase their speed via the gravitational slingshot method.
 These include the Galileo mission to Jupiter, and the Cassini–Huygens mission to Saturn, which made two flybys.
 During Cassinis examination of the radio frequency emissions of Venus with its radio and plasma wave science instrument during both the 1998 and 1999 flybys, it reported no high-frequency radio waves (0.125 to 16 MHz), which are commonly associated with lightning.
 This was in direct opposition to the findings of the Soviet Venera missions 20 years earlier.
 It was postulated that perhaps if Venus did have lightning, it might be some type of low-frequency electrical activity, because radio signals cannot penetrate the ionosphere at frequencies below about 1 megahertz.
 An examination of Venus's radio emissions by the Galileo spacecraft during its flyby in 1990 was interpreted at the time to be indicative of lightning.
 However, the Galileo probe was over 60 times further from Venus than Cassini was during its flyby, making its observations substantially less significant.
-In 2007, the Venus Express mission confirmed the presence of lightning on Venus, finding that it is more common on Venus than it is on Earth.MESSENGER passed by Venus twice on its way to Mercury.
+In 2007, the Venus Express mission confirmed the presence of lightning on Venus, finding that it is more common on Venus than it is on Earth.

+MESSENGER passed by Venus twice on its way to Mercury.
 The first time, it flew by on October 24, 2006, passing 3000 km from Venus.
 As Earth was on the other side of the Sun, no data was recorded.
 The second flyby was on July 6, 2007, where the spacecraft passed only 325 km from the cloudtops.

-BepiColombo flew by Venus on October 15th, 2020.
-During its second flyby of Venus, which occurred August 10th 2021, BepiColombo came 552 km near Venus' surface, and then afterwards left the planet's orbit and arrived at Mercury at a later date.
+BepiColombo also flew by Venus twice on its way to Mercury, the first time on October 15, 2020.
+During its second flyby of Venus, on August 10, 2021, BepiColombo came 552 km near Venus's surface.
 While BepiColombo approached Venus before making its second flyby of the planet, two monitoring cameras and seven science instruments were switched on.
+Johannes Benkhoff, project scientist, believes BepiColombo's MERTIS (Mercury Radiometer and Thermal Infrared Spectrometer) could possibly detect phosphine, but "we do not know if our instrument is sensitive enough".

+Parker Solar Probe has performed seven Venus flybys, which occurred on October 3, 2018, December 26, 2019, July 11, 2020, February 20, 2021, October 16, 2021, August 21, 2023, and November 6, 2024.
+Parker Solar Probe makes observations of the Sun and solar wind, and these Venus encounters enable Parker Solar Probe to perform gravity assists and travel closer to the Sun.